 This fact pattern may be a problem now but will be more prevalent when the unified credit exemption equivalent amount reaches $1 million and higher.
 Beginning next year, we will be faced with funding larger funding bypass trusts.
 At that dollar level, avoiding the use of retirement assets will be almost impossible.

 The IRS issued proposed regulations in January 2001 to assist taxpayers in determining Required Minimum Distributions (RMD).
 A major change in these new proposals is that the beneficiary of an IRA or qualified retirement plan is now determined as of Dec.
 31 of the year after the plan participant or IRA owner passes away.
 The preamble to the new proposed regulations mentions that the timing of the beneficiary determination will allow for the use of disclaimers.

-Often disclaimers are used to take advantage of marital or charitable deductions or to correct some situation in the estate plan.
+Often disclaimers are used to take advantage of marital or charitable deductions or to correct some situations in the estate plan.
 A qualified disclaimer is not considered a gift from the disclaimant to the recipient of the disclaimed assets.

 A qualified disclaimer is defined in IRC Sec.
-2518 as an irrevocable and unqualified refusal to accept an interest in property, but only if:
+2518 as an irrevocable and unqualified refusal to accept an interest in the property, but only if: